-In many parts of the country, February is too icy, snowy or simply too cold to do much of anything outdoors.
+Whether the culprit is snow, rain, smoke or social distancing, some days force families to stay inside and rethink their plans.
 Add in kids, and you’ve got the perfect recipe for stir-craziness.
-Keep your young ones occupied (and NOT frostbitten) with these fun, low-cost indoor activities.
+Keep your young ones occupied at home with these seven fun and free indoor activities.

-Have a hot-chocolate party.
+4. Have a hot-chocolate party.
 Set out warm milk, chocolate syrup, marshmallows and other essentials and supervise your kids as they make their own steaming mugs of cocoa.
 To make things extra-delicious, include lots of extra “goodies” like white chocolate chips, whipped cream and peppermint sticks for stirring.
 (See our recipes for homemade chocolate syrup and cocoa mix.)